DavidPerezNuma/Parking-Ticket-System/README.md

 ```

 ## 📑 Explanation of Each File

+- **assets/UML diagram.png**: UML diagram illustrating the relationships between classes in the project.

 - **App.java**: The main application file that allows manual verification of whether a parked car has exceeded its paid parking time.
 When run, users input values in the console, and a ticket is issued if necessary.